 This part of the electrical system is responsible for distributing power to the 120 VAC loads in the camper, and also manages whether the source of the AC power is shore power or the camper inverter.
 It also covers charging the house battery from shore power.

 The AC panel distributes power to the 120 volt AC loads in the camper in the same way as the DC panel (above) distributes power to the DC loads.
-We have planned the camper to minimize AC loads and only have a couple of AC outlets and a circuit to power a small microwave.
+We have planned the camper to minimize AC loads and only have a couple of AC outlets and a circuit to power a small microwave (we ended up not getting a microwave).

 The inverter/charger plays the key role in how the AC power is supplied.
 If the camper is not hooked up to a 120 VAC shore power connection, then the inverter/charger goes into inverter mode, and takes power from the house battery and transforms it to 120 VAC.
 It will supply up to 1250 watts in this mode.
 If the camper is hooked up to shore power, then the inverter/charger shuts down its inverter, and just passes the shore power through itself and to the AC distribution panel.
 It also starts up its battery charger and if the house battery needs charging, it charges it from the shore power — it supplies up to 30 amps of charge current.

 For the wires from the inverter/charger to the house battery Tripp Lite recommends #2 AWG for this model as long as the length is 16 ft or less (ours is only about 3 ft).
 It says to use a fuse in this line that is located close to the battery and rated at least to the maximum amperage listed on the inverter, which is 127 amps.
-I am using a 150 amp breaker, which seems high for #2 wire which has an ampacity of 115 amps — will check further into this.
+I am using a 150 amp breaker to protect the #2 wire.

 Since our AC loads are low, the shore power receptacle is just a 20 amp regular 120VAC plug.
 I think this will be fine and it allows us to just use a regular 12 gauge extension cord to hook up to the shore power tower.
 To hook up the shore power receptacle, I just cut the plug off the end of the inverter/charger power cord and wired it to the shore power receptacle.